doctrine/doctrine1-documentation/source/en/manual/database-abstraction-layer.rst

 ===========  =============================================================================================================================================
 Change       Description
 ===========  =============================================================================================================================================
-//name//     New name for the table.
+**name**     New name for the table.
-//add//      Associative array with the names of fields to be added as indexes of the array.
+**add**      Associative array with the names of fields to be added as indexes of the array.
 The value of each entry of
              the array should be set to another associative array with the properties of the fields to be added.
 The properties of the fields should be the same as defined by the Doctrine parser.
-// remove//  Associative array with the names of fields to be removed as indexes of the array.
+**remove**   Associative array with the names of fields to be removed as indexes of the array.
 Currently the values assigned to each entry are ignored.
 An
              empty array should be used for future compatibility.
-//rename//   Associative array with the names of fields to be renamed as indexes of the array.
+**rename**   Associative array with the names of fields to be renamed as indexes of the array.
 The value of each entry of the array should be set to
              another associative array with the entry named name with the new field name and the entry named Declaration that is expected to contain the portion of the field declaration already in DBMS specific SQL code as it is used in the ``CREATE TABLE`` statement.
-//change//   Associative array with the names of the fields to be changed as indexes of the array.
+**change**   Associative array with the names of the fields to be changed as indexes of the array.
 Keep in mind that if it is intended to change
              either the name of a field and any other properties, the change array entries should have the new names of the fields as array indexes.
 ===========  =============================================================================================================================================